Can Dogs Get Skin Cancer?

 Squamous Cell Carcinoma

-Squamous cell carcinomas are a considerably rarer form of skin cancer.
-Squamous cell carcinomas have a firm, raised, wart-like appearance and often are located on the nose, ears, legs or anus.
-However, any white-skinned area of the dog with little or no hair is also at an increased risk.
-Because of this, squamous cell carcinomas are more frequently found in breeds with short, thin, light-colored coats such as Bassett Hounds, Collies, Dalmatians and Beagles.
+Squamous cell carcinomas have a firm, raised, wart-like appearance and are often located on the nose, ears, legs, or anus.
+However, any white-skinned area of a dog with little or no hair is also at an increased risk.
+Because of this, squamous cell carcinomas are more frequently found in breeds with short, thin, light-colored coats, such as Basset Hounds, Collies, Dalmatians, and Beagles.

 Basal Cell Tumors

-Basal cell tumors are one of the most common skin cancers in animals and account for 3 to 12 percent of all skin tumors in dogs.
+Basal cell tumors are one of the most common skin cancers in animals and account for 3 to 12% of all skin tumors in dogs.
 These tumors originate in one of the deepest skin layers, the basal epithelium, and often occur in older dogs.
-Malignant basal cell tumors, called basal cell carcinomas, appear as red, hairless, raised masses in the skin and are generally located on the head, neck or shoulders.
-Some breeds that are more commonly known to develop basal cell tumors are Cocker Spaniels, Poodles, Kerry Blue Terriers and Brussels Griffons.
+Malignant basal cell tumors, called basal cell carcinomas, appear as red, hairless, raised masses in the skin and are generally located on the head, neck, or shoulders.
+Some breeds that are more commonly known to develop basal cell tumors are Cocker Spaniels, Poodles, Kerry Blue Terriers, and Brussels Griffons.

 Mast Cell Tumors

-Sunlight is one of the larger factors in the development of skin cancer in your dog and, luckily, it’s one of the easiest to protect against.
+Sunlight is one factor in the development of skin cancer in canines and, luckily, it’s one of the easiest to protect against.
 Provide shaded areas for your dog to relax and play under in your yard.
-Plant trees, put up an umbrella or shade your deck so your dog can enjoy being outside without being continually under the sun’s direct rays.
+Plant trees or put up an umbrella or shade on your deck, so your dog can enjoy playing outside without being subjected to the sun’s direct rays.
 Keeping your dog indoors during the hottest part of the day is also helpful.

-Dog-safe sunscreen is an option for areas of your dog’s body with less fur for protection.
-Make sure that you use sunscreen that is specified dog-safe, as human sunscreen can be harmful if your dog ingests it.
+A dog-safe sunscreen is an option for the protection of areas of your dog’s body with less fur.
+Make sure that you use sunscreen that is specified as dog-safe -- human sunscreen can be harmful if your dog ingests it.
 Also, experts recommendchoosing a sunscreen for your dog without zinc or zinc oxide, which may damage a dog’s red blood cells.
-If your dog will be outdoors during peak sun exposure hours from 10am to 4pm, reapply the sunscreen to sensitive areas such as the nose, lips, ears and the belly.
+If your dog is outdoors during peak sun exposure hours from 10 a.m. to 4 p.m., reapply sunscreen to sensitive areas such as the nose, lips, ears, and belly.

-Protective gear can be purchased to cover your dog up if he is more susceptible to the sun.
-Many companies offer solar-protective shirts and visors.
-You can even buy your dog Doggles (dog sunglasses) to protect his eyes from the sun!
+Protective dog sun gear can be purchased if your dog is more susceptible to the sun.
+Many pet supply companies offer solar-protective shirts and visors.
+You can even buy your dog Doggles (dog sunglasses) to protect their eyes from the sun!

 Safe for Summer!

-By providing shade and applying sunscreen, you can help reduce your dog’s likelihood of developing skin cancer.
-Regardless of the season, make a habit of checking your dog for new lumps every month.
-Little preventative measures that you take each day can help ensure that your dog lives well into his golden years!
+By providing shade and applying sunscreen, you can help reduce the likelihood that your dog will develop skin cancer.
+Regardless of the season, vets explain that making a habit of checking your dog for new lumps every month can save their life.
+Little preventive measures can help ensure that your dog lives well into their golden years!